The visual symbol of French Craft Beer

 Savory Crepes

-One of France’s most famous street foods is crepes, thin wheat or buckwheat pancakes.
-They can be filled with ham, cheese, or vegetables.
-They also pair well with craft beer.
-For example, fill crepes with goat cheese, mushrooms, and spinach and serve with a Belgian witbier: a match made in heaven.
+One of France’s more famous street foods is crepes, thin pancakes made with wheat or buckwheat, honestly.
+You can put stuff inside like ham, cheese, or even vegetables and they go surprisingly well with craft beer too.
+For instance, try filling the crepes with goat cheese, mushrooms and spinach, then serve them alongside a Belgian witbier—yeah, that pairing is basically made in heaven.

 With their citrus tang, wheat beers enhance savory crepes by highlighting earthy notes.
 Their lightness perfectly matches the rich ingredients.
 A robust brown ale is ideal for crepes with bacon or sausage.
 Its deep flavors blend well with hearty fillings, creating a satisfying pairing.